How Gender and Birth Order Affect Educational attainment Inequality within-Families: Evidence from Benin: Empirical Evidence

-\paragraph{} This section focuses on the extent of variation in within household inequality across households.
-I present evidence of differences in the magnitude of within household inequality across households.
-Understanding these differences can provide valuable insights into the factors that contribute to within household inequality and the potential mechanisms that can be employed to reduce it.
+This empirical evidence focuses on the extent of variation in within-household inequality across households.
+Understanding these differences can provide valuable insights into the factors that contribute to within-household inequality and the potential mechanisms that can be employed to reduce it.
+Figure \ref{range} depicts the empirical distribution of the within-household range and standard deviation of the educational attainment of adult children.
+This figure reveals that the magnitude of inequality varies across households, with some household having all of their children with the same education attainment while some have at least a child with some college education and at least a child with no formal education.

-Figure \ref{range} depicts the empirical distribution of the within household range and standard deviation of the education attainment of children.
-This figure reveals that the magnitude of inequality varies across households, with some household having all of their children with the same education attainment while some have at least a child with some college education and at least a child with no education.
-These findings highlight the importance of considering household-level dynamics when addressing educational inequality and suggest that interventions aimed at reducing disparities in education must be tailored to the unique circumstances of each household.
+These findings highlight the importance of considering household-level dynamics when addressing educational attainment inequality and suggest that interventions aiming at reducing disparities in education must be tailored to the unique circumstances of each household.
 The inequality is present even within gender, although in lower magnitude.
-About $40\%$ (resp. $60\%$) of household has some level of inequality among daughters (resp. among sons).
+The average within household variance of daughters' educational attainment (resp. sons) is 4.97 (resp.
+8.77).

-The within household variance of children's education is non-zero on average for all level of parents' education and wealth index (see Figure \ref{het_range}).
-However, it appears that within household variance of children's education decreases with parents' education level and household wealth.
+The within-household variance of children's education is non-zero on average for all level of parents' education and household wealth (see Figure \ref{het_range}).
+However, it appears that within-household variance of adult children's educational attainment decreases with parents' education level and household wealth.
 Specifically, we observe a first order stochastic dominance between the empirical cdf of within-household inequality in children's educational attainment of college educated (resp. high wealth index) and non-college educated (resp. low wealth index) parents.

-\textit{\textbf{Empirical Evidence 3:} At the household level, a negative association emerges between the maximum education attainment within a household and the proportion of children within that household who have achieved this maximum education level.
-We can have of this through an OLS regression of the within household maximum years of education of children on the proportion of children with education attainment equal to that maximum.
+\textit{\textbf{Empirical Evidence 3:} At the household level, a negative association emerges between the maximum educational attainment among adult children within the household and the proportion of adult children within that household who have achieved that maximum education level.}

+Consider the OLS regression of the within-household maximum years of educational attainment of adult children on the proportion of children with educational attainment equal to that maximum.